Skip to main content

 If your answer was c61ef6b4e86f41f47c8c77de3b5fca3945a7c075 then you are right.
 Considering eae84e7669af733ee6c1b854f2fcd9acfea9d4a3 will have no effect, since it is replaced by a new one.

-Let’s see what will happen then when trying to perform the revert.
+Let’s see what happens when trying to perform the revert.

 git revert c61ef6b4e86f41f47c8c77de3b5fca3945a7c075